netenglabs/suzieq/docs/2020-priority.md

 * ~~Support for Cisco's IOS-XR~~
 * Temperature and power collection
 * Cloud integration such as VPC from cloud providers
-* Kafka integration for streaming telemetry
-* Redundancy -- some way of making sure that one poller is always running
 * BMP to collect BGP data for realtime BGP analysis
 * Understand BGP routing policy and route maps / etc
 * ISIS